ChorusSolutions/chorus-yaml-ci/README.md

 Please create a GitHub repo in this organisation for your template and add the relevant branch policies as we do for VSTS repos.
 Don't forget the readme with your specific params!

-Please link back to this repo for instructions on getting started.
+Please link back to this repo for instructions on getting started...and add your template to the table to make it quick+easy for people to find!

 ## Versioning
 Please ensure that if you have a new version ready for use it is tagged with a semver release number, as all dependant projects will depend on this to target a specific version (making updates opt in)